Simply put, Social Learning Theory is a theory of learning and social behavior. But there’s more to learning.

 Bandura’s SLT takes into account the cognitive processes that come into play which decides whether or not any behavior is to be imitated.
 Due to this reason, SLT provides a more comprehensive explanation of human learning.

 However, SLT still cannot explain how individuals learn or develop thoughts and feelings.
 For instance, just because an individual has been exposed to violent behavior doesn’t mean he/she might reproduce those violent tendencies.

 Due to this reason, in 1986, Bandura renamed his SLT to Social Cognitive Theory (SCT).
 In Bandura’s words, it is a better explanation of how we, as human beings, learn from social experiences.

-Social Learning Theory is able to explain complex behavior, but its commitment to learning through either nature or nurture has exposed itself for some criticisms.
+Social Learning Theory is able to explain complex behavior, but its commitment to learning through either nature or nurture has exposed itself to some criticisms.

 SLT is particularly applicable when there is no clear role model in play for an individual to learn behavior.

-Recent discoveries in the field of neuroscience has provided some basis to support the theory of social learning.
-While the discovery of mirror neurons is in its infancy stage, it does provide neurological basis to explain how human beings imitate behavior.
+Recent discoveries in the field of neuroscience have provided some basis to support the theory of social learning.
+While the discovery of mirror neurons is in its infancy stage, it does provide a neurological basis to explain how human beings imitate behavior.